Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Databox.
 The answer is Databox. (lol)

-Obviously, there are many alternatives to using Google Analytics, however, at Databox we’ve built a tool that not only allows you to track all of your standard and custom Google Analytics KPIs in one place, but you can also combine them with metrics from any of the other tools you’re using to run your business.
+Obviously, there are many alternatives to using Google Analytics, however, at Databox we’ve built a Google Analytics reporting tool that not only allows you to track all of your standard and custom Google Analytics KPIs in one place, but you can also combine them with metrics from any of the other tools you’re using to run your business.

 Databox pulls all your data into one place, so you can track performance and discover insights in real-time.

-It allows you to track and share KPIs from key applications, touting a no-code setup and an API and query tools for integration with custom data sources and data searches.
+Our custom dashboard software allows you to track and share KPIs from key applications, touting a no-code setup and an API and query tools for integration with custom data sources and data searches.

 One additional perk is a vast selection of dashboard templates that are created by certified experts.
 That means that you get to use their knowledge to build comprehensive reports quickly.